shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax_c_chain_to_eth_address_transfer_tutorial.md

 const web3 = new Web3(new Web3.providers.HttpProvider("https://api.avax-test.network/ext/bc/C/rpc"))
 ```

 The private key is needed to execute a transfer later on.
-With the mnemonic phrase provided earlier, we can obtain the private key to your AVAX wallet in the ETH address format.
+With the mnemonic phrase provided earlier, we can obtain the private key to your AVAX wallet in the ETH address format with the colde below.

 ```javascript
 const wallet = new ethers.Wallet.fromMnemonic(mnemonic);